ongyx/bento/docs/concepts.md

 ## Component

 The foundation of Bento's model is the component.
 A component encapsulates some state and logic that is updated every tick by calling it's `Update` method, similar to ebiten's `Game.Update`.

-If any subcomponents are being used, their `Update` method **must** be called before using their state.
+Components should update their subcomponents by calling their `Update` method only after updating their own state.

 ## Sprite